 - Toxic Exposure: Raw sewage can contain toxic substances such as heavy metals, pharmaceuticals, and household chemicals, which can pose long-term health risks if ingested or absorbed through the skin.

-- Vector-borne Diseases: Sewage can attract vectors like mosquitoes, which can spread diseases such as West Nile Virus or Zika Virus if the sewage is allowed to pool and stagnate.
+- Vector-borne Diseases: Sewage can attract vectors like mosquitoes, which can spread diseases, such as West Nile Virus or Zika Virus, if the sewage is allowed to pool and stagnate.

 - Environmental Impact: Contamination of soil and water sources with raw sewage can disrupt ecosystems, leading to long-term environmental health risks and potentially affecting food safety if crops are grown in contaminated soil.